cwerness/git-conflict/README.md

 ## Remote changes

 1. Did a change
 2. Things are great!
-A+ love it
+A+ love EVERYTHING
+3. Hey another one